awslabs/aws-encryption-sdk-specification/framework/test-vectors/test-vector-enumeration.md

 by evaluating all relevant [evaluation rules](#expected-result-evaluation-rules) for that input configuration.
 If no evaluation rules fail, the test scenario result should be `"positive-keyring"`.
 If one evaluation rule fails, the test scenario result should be the result of that evaluation rule.
-If multiple evaluation rules fail, the test scenario should not be written.
-See [below](#multiple-errors-todo).
+If more than one evaluation rule fails with a different result (i.e. input configuration can result in both `"negative-encrypt"` and `"negative-decrypt"`), the test scenario result should be `"negative-encrypt"`.
+(Encryption happens first; failure on encrypt will be encountered first.)

 #### Expected result evaluation rules